 - 1. The jersey must have sleeves that completely cover the shoulder pads.
 It must not be altered or designed to tear.
 The jersey must be full-length and tucked into the pants or made even with the waistline.
 No other undergarment (e.g., T-shirt) shall extend below the waistline at the torso.
 It must cover all pads worn at or above the waist.
 A second jersey meeting all requirements of Rule 1-4-5 worn concurrently is allowed.
 Vests and/or altered jerseys with zippers, Velcro, clasps or other fasteners are not allowed.

 - 2. Other than the player's number, the jersey may only contain:

-- Player's name;
+- Player's name (or, as authorized by the institution or conference, other names/words intended to celebrate or memorialize persons, events, or other causes on the back of the jersey where the player name is traditionally located.
+The names/words may vary by team member.);

 - School name;

 - City and/or state of the institution;

 - Mascot name;

 - NCAA logo;

 - Sleeve stripes;

 - Logo for school, conference, mascot, postseason-game, memorial, the military;

 - Graduate or academic recognition as part of an institutional or conference logo;

 - The letter "C" to identify a team captain;

-- American flag;
+- · American flag;

 - State flag.

 - 3. Any item in paragraph 2 must not exceed 16 square inches in area (i.e., rectangle, square, parallelogram), including any additional material (e.g., patch).

-- 4. A border around the collar and cuffs not more than 1 inch wide is permissible, as is a maximum 4-inch stripe along the side seam (insert from the underarm to pants top).

-- 5. Jerseys may not be taped or tied in any manner.
+- 4. A border around the collar and cuffs not more than 1 inch wide is permissible, as is a maximum 4-inch stripe along the side seam (insert from the underarm to pants top). - 5.
+Jerseys may not be taped or tied in any manner.